 If you’re starting out in your own business or as a freelancer, it can really help you to define your service by writing an “elevator pitch”.
-It sounds a bit cheesy, but an elevator pitch is simply a 30 to 60 second summary of what you do.
-When you have it locked and loaded you can rhyme it off at networking events and when you meet potential clients.
-Your pitch is like your verbal business card and you can use it for your social media profiles and the about page on your site, as well as in person.
+An elevator pitch is simply a 30 to 60 second summary of what you do.
+When you have it locked and loaded you can rhyme it off at networking events, when you meet potential clients, and as part of your intro’ if you do video content or livestreams.
+Your pitch is like your verbal business card.
 In this post, we’re going to look at a really simple formula to write your own.

 My Old version

-I’m not saying you need to turn into a salesperson whenever you meet someone new, but it’s really handy to have an elevator pitch ready to roll to avoid umms and errs when you’re asked what you do.
+I’m not saying you need to turn into a salesperson whenever you meet someone new, but it’s really handy to have an elevator pitch ready to roll to avoid ‘umms and ‘errs when you’re asked what you do.
 When I wrote my own, it actually helped me to define the service I was offering.
 It pushed me to consider the services that I actually wanted to offer and who I really preferred to work with.
-Let’s look at the elevator pitch recipe.
+Let’s look at the elevator pitch format.

 5 steps to your perfect elevator pitch

 - How do you provide that service?

 - What is your unique selling point (USP) (what makes you different to others in the same field)

 - What problem are you solving for customers?

 So you can see that it’s not just about the work you do, but who you work with and how you work!
 If you’re not sure who your clients are, pop over to the Digital Strategy article and fill out the worksheets.

 The improved version